kili-technology/kili-python-sdk/docs/sdk/tutorials/finetuning_dinov2.md

 As you can see, the output is a vector of dimension 384.
 This is the embedding of the image.

+The embedding is a vector that represents the image in the DINOv2 model latent space.
+The embedding contains a compressed representation of the image, which is useful for many tasks, such as image classification.

 The embedding dimension is:

 - 384 for ViT-S (we are using this model in this tutorial).